Jaycar-Electronics/Portable-Soil-Moisture-Meter/README.md

 Solder the screwholes to the legs. use a short lead to go from GND up and over to the USB connection shell.

-trim and strip the wires so that they are just long enough to reach A4, A5, and ground solder in place.
+Trim and strip the wires so that they are just long enough to reach A4, A5, and ground solder in place.
 ![OLED in place](images/beaut.jpg)